nmaiorana/csgy9223_IntroOffSec/week_1/challenge-week1_README.md

 The flag is: flag{s331ng_wh4t_is_g01ng_0n_1ns1d3_4_pr0gr4m_1s_s00_1337!_388d64490778ee71}

 ## Challenge Basic Math
-This one looks a lot like "directions" where the address of a function is provided in the hint and it needs to be read in an unpacked to compute the base address.
+This one looks a lot like "directions" where the address of a function is provided in the hint, and it needs to be read in an unpacked to compute the base address.

 One different twist is that instead of looking for the address of another symbol or function, it was asking for the address of an add instruction: